IBAnimatable/IBAnimatable/README.md

 ## APIs

 ### Animatable UI elements
 The easiest way to use `IBAnimatable` is to drag and drop UIKit elements and connect with `Animatable` UI elements in Identity Inspector.
+Here are the supported `Animatable` UI elements to map UIKit elements.

 | UIKit elements | Animatable UI elements | Remark |
 | ------------- |:-------------:| ----- |